QuadSpinner/Gaea-Docs/source/Learning/3-Techniques/Multipass-Erosion.md

 ![](/images/ref/Erosion/Erosion-Pass1.webp)

 For the second pass, we have default settings except for `100%`{.val} `Downcutting` and `100%`{.val} `Base Level`.
-This creates strong flow structures everywhere.
+This makes strong flow structures everywhere.

 ![](/images/ref/Erosion/Erosion-Pass2.webp)

 The third pass is fully default.
-It takes the general larger variations created in the previous passes and homogenizes the overall "texture" yet keeps the larger features.
+It takes the general larger variations produced in the previous passes and homogenizes the overall "texture" while keeping the larger features.
 Optionally, higher Inhibition can be used to create more sediments at the bottom.

 ![](/images/ref/Erosion/Erosion-Pass3.webp)